 Author: Hazel Gray

 Tanzania only finished implementing risk-based supervision in 2009 and opted for selective implementation of Basel II and III standards beginning in 2017, making it a relatively slow and cautious adopter of Basel standards.
-From 1991 to 2008 Tanzania liberalised its financial sector under influence of the IMF and World Bank, but a significant gap emerged between the formal commitment to adopting Basel standards and the actual pattern of implementation and enforcement.
-It was only from 2009 onwards that Basel implementation was prioritised due to the appointment of a new internationally-oriented Governor at the Bank of Tanzania (BoT) and the influence of EAC commitments to regulatory harmonisation.
-During this period the BoT took tailored approach to Basel adoption, with different regulatory requirements for development banks.
+From 1991 to 2008, Tanzania liberalised its financial sector under influence of the IMF and World Bank, but a significant gap emerged between the formal commitment to adopting Basel standards and the actual pattern of implementation and enforcement.
+It was only from 2009 onwards that Basel implementation was prioritised due to the appointment of a new internationally oriented Governor at the Bank of Tanzania (BoT) and the influence of EAC commitments to regulatory harmonisation.
+During this period, the BoT took a tailored approach to Basel adoption, with different regulatory requirements for development banks.
 Domestic and foreign banks initially showed little interest in rapid adoption but their preferences have shifted due to pressures from parent banks and anti-money laundering concerns.
-Over time Tanzania has thus experienced a shift from a policy-driven to a regulator- and market-driven model of Basel implementation.

 Political economy background